 Use analytics to figure out how to deliver the more relevant content at the perfect time.

 It can quickly get out of hand without the right tools.
 It has many moving pieces that are hard to manage manually.

 Tools help eliminate a lot of the monotonous and time-consuming tasks so you focus on creating the most relevant content and generating revenues.

-The best way to drive more traffic through email without spending a fortune is work with a digital marketing company that has these tools in place.
+The best way to drive more traffic through email without spending a fortune is to work with a digital marketing company that has these tools in place.

-Create a Funnel
+11. Create a Funnel